-Mon., Jan.
-21 Arrivals in Panama City
+Sat., Jan.
+16 Arrivals in Panama City

 Welcome to Panama!
 Upon arrival in Panama City, take an easy hotel shuttle to the nearby Riande Aeropuerto Hotel, just five minutes from Tocumen International Airport.
 While you acclimatize to the tropical heat and have a cold drink, you can bird around the lovely pool or enjoy a swim.
-Those arriving in time can join tour host Pat Lueders for dinner.
+Those arriving in time can join your Naturalist Journeys tour host for dinner.
 We travel to the Canopy Tower tomorrow after a delicious breakfast.
 Accommodations at Riande Aeropuerto Hotel (D)

-Tues., Jan.
-22 Travel to the Canopy Tower
+Sun., Jan.
+17 Travel to the Canopy Tower

-After breakfast today we set out for Canopy Tower.
-We stop on the outskirts of Panama City at the salt flats of Panama Bay.
-Here we enjoy scope views of shorebirds, ibis, and most waders that winter in Central America, as well as residents like Cocoi Heron, Wood Stork, and Tricolored Heron.
-This is a vitally important, hemispheric shorebird site.
+After breakfast we set out for Canopy Tower.
+We stop on the outskirts of Panama City at the tidal flats of Panama Bay.
+Here we enjoy scope views of thousands of shorebirds, ibis, and most coastal waders that winter in Central America, as well as residents like Cocoi Heron, Southern Lapwing, Wood Stork, and Tricolored Heron.
+This is a vitally important shorebird site, and part of the Western Hemisphere Shorebird Reserve Network (WHSRN).
 Our route passes through modern Panama City and then parallels the Canal; watch ships pass by as we drive.
 Nature starts to prevail in lush forests that line the road as we turn up Semaphore Hill and the road to our lodgings at the Canopy Tower.
+We arrive in time for lunch.

-Over the next few days, the Canal is ever present, providing a great opportunity to understand its operations (past and present), recent expansion, and role in Panama's economy.
+Over the next few days, the Canal is ever present, providing a great opportunity to understand its operations (past and contemporary), recent expansion, and role in Panama's economy.

 On arrival, we walk down the hill for our first bird sightings.
-Lush forests line the road to the Tower - we never know what we may find!
+Lush forests line the road to the Tower-we never know what we may find!
 Black-breasted Puffbird, Double-toothed Kite, Black-tailed or other trogons, secretive antbirds or wrens, Geoffroy's Tamarin, and more are possible.
-This is a leisurely walk, downhill, and the lodge's open-air vehicle is waiting to take us back to the Tower.
+This is a leisurely walk downhill, and the lodge's open-air vehicle awaits us at the bottom to take us back to the Tower.
 If you wish, opt out of this first walk and simply enjoy watching hummingbirds vie for nectar at the feeders near the lodge.